By Dan Blair, marriage counselor and family counselor

 Bury the feelings to the point we don’t even know it exists.
 We deny they are an issue.

 Compartmentalize it.
 Focus on work, family, and distractions.
-Maybe we push ourselves a little too hard to try to make up for it.
+Maybe we push ourselves a little too hard to try to compensate for negative emotions.

 Level 2